kaus19/kaus19.github.io/about.md

 ## Hobbies

-I like working out, [reading](https://www.goodreads.com/user/show/98522023-kaustubh), running and travelling.
+- I like running, playing sports(tennis, futsal, badminton), [reading](https://www.goodreads.com/user/show/98522023-kaustubh), and travelling.
-My Japanese proficiency is intermediate(JLPT N4 qualified) and I can get my way through ;) 日本語が話せます.
+- I am learning Japanese, and communication in Japanese has been one of the highlights of my life in Tokyo. 日本語が話せます.